SergeoLacruz/inventree-zebra-plugin/README.md

 The printer info feature works for local USB printers too.

 ![Printer Info](https://github.com/SergeoLacruz/inventree-zebra-plugin/blob/master/pictures/printer_info.png)

+This info is only visible in the classical user interface of InvenTree.
+For PUI the UI api as changed.
+The plugin does not support that so far.

 ## How it works
 First import all the stuff you need.
 Here we use the translation mechanism from Django for multi language support.